-Recent results relating to a clausal resolution calculus for propositional temporal logics can be found in [Fisher et al., 2001; Hustadt and Konev, 2003; Hustadt et al., 2004].
+Recent results relating to a clausal resolution calculus for propositional temporal logics can be found in [Fisher et al.,

+2001; Hustadt and Konev, 2003; Hustadt et al., 2004].
 Since deciding unsatisfiability of PTL is also PSPACE-complete, then deductive verification of PTL formulae would seem to be an impractical way to proceed.
-However, just as Demri and

-Schnoebelen showed how PTL model checking can be seen as being tractable when we consider fragments of PTL, so we have been examining fragments of PTL that allow clausal resolution to be tractable.
+However, just as Demri and Schnoebelen showed how PTL model checking can be seen as being tractable when we consider fragments of PTL, so we have been examining fragments of PTL that allow clausal resolution to be tractable.
+The fine grained complexity analysis shows that the calculus is polynomial in the number of XOR propositions (and exponential in the non-XOR propositions) making it efficient for problems with large numbers of XOR propositions and just a few non-XOR propositions.

-Related to the fragment presented in this paper is a more restricted case in [Dixon et al., 2006].
-In that paper, a particular fragment allowing two XOR sets of propositions but where the allowable clauses were further restricted is considered and corresponding resolution calculus given.
-This restricted fragment is used to represent Büchi Automata so that an the set of clauses representing a Büchi Automaton is satisfiable if and only if the Büchi Automaton is non-empty.
-The complexity of applying the resolution calculus is polynomial.
-Further, it is easy to show that every resolvent within the calculus of [Dixon et al., 2006] can be derived by applying resolution rules (possibly several times) from the resolution calculus proposed in this paper restricted to two XOR sets and no additional propositions.
+Related to the fragment presented in this paper is a more restricted case in [Dixon et al., 2006] which can be used to represent Büchi Automata.
+In that paper, a particular fragment allowing two XOR sets of propositions but where the allowable clauses were further restricted is considered and a polynomial resolution calculus given.
+One can show that every resolvent within that calculus can be derived by applying resolution rules from the resolution calculus proposed in this paper restricted to two XOR sets.